 Before you build your marketing strategy, you need to figure out the type of influencers you want to promote your brand.
 Let’s take a look at the different types you can engage with:

 - Key Opinion Leaders

 These influencers have a relatively modest following within their niche.
 They create relevant content for their audience and communicate with them through various platforms.
 Having a smaller audience allows them to bond with the people who follow them regularly.
-Working with them is more appealing for businesses that are trying to develop personal relationships within their target audience.
+Working with them is more appealing for businesses that are trying to develop personal relationships with their target audience.

 How to work with them

 Due to their manageable size of followers, they are able to communicate with your target audience.
-When you have chosen the right micro-influencer, you can ask them to write a post about your service, share a review or post a photo on Instagram with your product.
+When you have chosen the right micro-influencer, you can ask them to write a post about your service, share a review, or post a photo on Instagram with your product.
 After that, they can talk about their experience with your product or direct audience members to your website.